runtenick/SoftwareArchitecture/README.md

 }
 ```

-Here you can see the `IDataManager` class beeing used to fetch the list of champions :
+Here you can see the `IDataManager` class being used to fetch the list of champions :
 ```
 var champions = (await dataManager.ChampionsMgr.GetItems(pageRequest.Index,
             pageRequest.Count)).Select(champion => champion?.ToDto());
 ```

-And just like with the __MauiProgram.cs__, we can modify the implementation type of `IDataManager` with _dependecy injection_ through the __Program.cs__ file:
+And just like with the __MauiProgram.cs__, we can modify the implementation type of `IDataManager` with _dependency injection_ through the __Program.cs__ file:

 > Program.cs
 ```c#